Nelleke20/notebook.buurtenrecommender/README.md

 >    'geluid_van_weg']

 #### Results
-For each buurt we recommend 3 neighborhoods that are look a likes based on the input variables above:
+For each buurt we recommend 3 neighborhoods that are look a likes (determined by the cosine similarity score) based on the input variables above:

 <p align="center" width="100%">
     <img width="75%" src="img/buurtrecommender.png">